hansthompson/transit-tracker/README.md

 How to Deploy
 -------------
-1. Validate the static GTFS
+A. Validate the static GTFS
     * Find your agency's GTFS feed ([transitfeeds.com](http://transitfeeds.com/) or [transit land](https://transit.land/feed-registry/))
     * Take the URL and run it through the validation process in R's gtfsr package
 ```